rclasen/qmk_firmware/readme.md

   the innermost thumb key tilted?
 It's useless and sacrifies another good thumb key below B. Staggering is like ergodox: Too conservative.

+* [crkbd](/keyboards/crkbd/keymaps/rclasen) - AKA corne/helidox.
+Has
+  similar issues as the iris, but is more compact.

 * [iris](/keyboards/iris/keymaps/rclasen/) - built it with 2x1u thumb key
   ... but I don't like the upper position.
 Unfortunately the thumb key below c and v is a tiny bit too far under my palm for frequent use.
 It's